pianomanfrazier/techblog/content/post/microbit-asteroids.md

 Try reseting the microbit several times with the button on the back and notice how the asteroid starts at different positions.

-Now we need the astroid to fall down and then when it goes off the screen start over at the top again.
-We also need to make sure that the astroid doesn't try to draw off screen or our program will crash just like our rocket crashed our program before.
+Now we need the asteroid to fall down and then when it goes off the screen start over at the top again.
+We also need to make sure that the asteroid doesn't try to draw off screen or our program will crash just like our rocket crashed our program before.

 ```py
 from microbit import *